Skip to content

 Embedded C++ Tutorial — ETL (Embedded Template Library)

-Curiosity: Why do people in the embedded world always treat new like a "hazardous material" and handle it with kid gloves?
+Curiosity: Why do people in the embedded world treat new like a "hazardous material" and handle it with gloves?
 The answer is simple: the heap is unpredictable.
 ETL (Embedded Template Library) was born to solve this problem: it brings familiar container and algorithm concepts to embedded scenarios, but strips out dynamic allocation, making everything predictable, measurable, and auditable.

 What is ETL

-Why use ETL
+Why Use ETL

-You can think of ETL as a "heap-free STL clone": it retains the familiar API style (developer-friendly) while allocating memory upfront in the form of static, stack, or pre-allocated blocks.
+You can think of ETL as an "STL clone without dynamic allocation": it retains the familiar API style (developer-friendly) while allocating memory upfront in the form of static, stack, or pre-allocated blocks.
 This brings two direct benefits:

-- Determinism: No more worrying about heap fragmentation, allocation failures, or unpredictable latency.
+• Determinism: No more worrying about heap fragmentation, allocation failures, or unpredictable latency.

-- Performance and cache friendliness: Container storage is typically allocated contiguously, making traversal much more cache-friendly.
+• Performance and cache friendliness: Container storage is typically allocated contiguously, making traversal much more cache-friendly.

 Core Features